lolNickFox/website/content/home/about.md

 +++

-I am a PhD student at Rutgers University currently working on exploring academic social networks and how identifying information is transmitted between individuals.
-I am also interested in how the maternal immune system can affect fetal neurodevelopment and downstream, adult offspring behavior.
+I am a PhD candidate at Rutgers University currently working on exploring academic social networks and how identifying information is transmitted between individuals.
+I am also a methodologist with the Psychological Science Accelerator.